• Skip to primary navigation

 • Make the custard: Combine sugar, flour and salt in a medium sauce pan over medium low heat.

 • In a small bowl, whisk the egg yolks and milk together.
-Add to the sauce pan and cook over medium-low until thickened into a custard consistency, stirring regularly, about 12-15 minutes.
+Add to the sauce pan and cook over medium-low until thickened into a custard consistency, stirring regularly, about 15-20 minutes.
+(If it hasn't thickened much at 15 minutes, increase the heat to almost medium and continue to cook until it thickens.)
 Turn off heat and stir in the vanilla.

 • Line a 2-quart baking dish with half of the vanilla wafers, then top with half of the sliced bananas and pour ½ the custard over top.
 Repeat with wafers, banana and remaining custard.